wassemgtk/developer.github.com/content/changes/2016-02-11-issue-locking-api.md

 title: Issue Locking and Unlocking API Preview Period
 author_name: davidcelis
 ---

-We're introducing new API methods to allow repository collaborators to [lock and unlock conversations][lock-an-issue].
-Developers with [collaborator permissions][permissions] on a repository can start experimenting with these new endpoints today during the preview period.

 To lock a conversation, make a `PUT` request to the conversation's issue:

 ``` command-line